JMongol/twilio-test-toolkit/README.md

 ttt_call
 -------------

 The *ttt_call* method is the main entry point for working with TTT.
 You call this method to initiate a "Twilio phone call" to your controller actions.
-TTT simulates Twilio's behavior by POSTing to your action with the expected Twilio parameters (From, To, CallSid, etc).
+TTT simulates Twilio's behavior by making requests to your action with the expected Twilio parameters (From, To, CallSid, etc).

 *ttt_call* has three required parameters and an options hash:

 	@call = ttt_call(action_path, from_number, to_number, options = {})

 * **action_path**.
-Where to POST your request.
-It should be obvious by now, but whatever action you specify here should be a POST action.
+Where to make your request.
+By default this will be a POST, but you can override it with the options hash.
 * **from_number**.
 What to fill params[:From] with.
 If you don't care about this value, you can pass a blank one, as this is only used to pass along to your actions.
 * **to_number**.
 What to fill params[:To] with.

 Options are:

+* **method** .
+Specify the http method of the initial request.
+By default this will be :post.
 * **call_sid**.
 Specify an optional fixed value to be passed as params[:CallSid].
 This is useful if you are expecting a specific SID.
 For instance, a common pattern is to initiate a call, store the SID in your database, and look up the call when you get the callback.
 If you don't pass a SID, TTT will generate one for you that's just a UUID.
 * **is_machine**.
 Controls params[:AnsweredBy].
 See Twilio's documentation for more information on how Twilio uses this.